allonnnnnnn/1800_202430_BBY4/README.md

         /request.js                # Handles the Request page functions /script.js                 # Handles the sidebar opening and closing /setting.js                # Handles the settings functionality
-        /firebaseAPI_TEAMBBY4.js   # Has our API data
+        /firebaseAPI_TEAMBBY4.js   # Has our API datareadme